pybliometrics-dev/pybliometrics/docs/reference.rst

 API Reference
 =============

-Each class in `pybliometrics` corresponds to one of the `Product Specific APIs <https://dev.elsevier.com/api_docs.html>`_ for Scopus and ScienceDirect.
+Each class in `pybliometrics` corresponds to one of the `Product Specific APIs <https://dev.elsevier.com/api_docs.html>`_ for Scopus, ScienceDirect and SciVal.
 See below links for class reference and examples.

 Scopus
 ======